etri-crossmodal/gbswt5/README.md

   * [etri-lirs/gbst-kebyt5-base-preview](https://huggingface.co/etri-lirs/gbst-kebyt5-base-preview)
   * etri-lirs/gbst-kebyt5-large-preview (not yet)

-Copyright (C), 2023- Jong-hun Shin, Electronics and Telecommunications Research Institute.
+Copyright (C), 2023- Electronics and Telecommunications Research Institute.
 All rights reserved.

 ## How To Use
 Install with pip.